Janet Carroll: Early life

-Carroll was born Janet Carol Thiese in Chicago, the daughter of Hilda Catherine (née Patton) and George Nicholas Thiese.
-She received formal theatrical training and began acting professionally in the late 1960s, appearing in numerous productions in local theaters.
+Carroll received formal theatrical training and began acting professionally in the late 1960s, appearing in numerous productions in local theaters.
 She then became a regular at Starlight Theatre in Kansas City, Missouri, where she acted during five seasons.

-She began classical training at age 12 with Dr. Greta Allum in Chicago.
+She began classical training at age 12 with Greta Allum in Chicago.
 Over the years she continued building and expanding her voice and repertoire in formal study with Douglas Susu-Mago.
-With a fluent -octave vocal range, she was able to sing everything from opera to jazz and Broadway style to gospel music and Dixieland genre.
+With a fluent 3½-octave vocal range, she was able to sing everything from opera to jazz and Broadway style to gospel music and Dixieland genre.

 Carroll sang as a first soprano with the Canterbury Choral Society at Carnegie Hall and other venues across New York City.

 Career

-Carroll then performed in Kansas City and Chicago, assuming significant roles in such musicals as Carousel, Guys and Dolls, Gypsy, Hello, Dolly!, Mame, South Pacific and The Pajama Game, before moving to California, where she continued her stage work, winning a Drama-Logue Award for her performance as Klytemnestra in Ezra Pound’s Elektra.
+Carroll then performed in Kansas City and Chicago, assuming significant roles in such musicals as Carousel, Guys and Dolls, Gypsy, Hello, Dolly!, Mame, South Pacific and The Pajama Game, before moving to California, where she continued her stage work, winning a Drama-Logue Award for her performance as Klytemnestra in Ezra Pound's Elektra.

 Besides Risky Business, Carroll appeared in more than 20 other films over the next three decades, including Secret Admirer (1985), The Killing Time (1987), Memories of Me (1988), Family Business (1989), Talent for the Game (1991), Destiny Turns on the Radio (1995), Forces of Nature (1999), The Omega Code and Enough (2002), among others.
 She developed her television career with recurring roles on the series Hill Street Blues (1983, 1986 as Peggy LaRue Nelson), The Bronx Zoo (1987 as Carol Danzig), Murphy Brown (1990–96, as Doris Dial, stoic anchorman Charles Kimbrough's wife), Melrose Place (1993–97, as Marion Shaw, Kimberly's mother), Married... with Children (1994–97, as Gary, Al Bundy's boss), and Still Standing (2002–04, as Helen Michaels).

 From 2004 to 2005, she starred on Broadway creating the role of "Aunt March" in the original musical Little Women, which is based in the 1869 novel of the same title written by American author Louisa May Alcott.
 She promoted brands such as Century 21, Diet Coke, Outback Steakhouse and Holiday Inn, among others, in television advertisement spots.